You are here

 Privacy and Confidentiality in Reporting Prohibited Conduct

-Upon receipt of information alleging a violation of Jefferson College Title IX Sexual Harassment Policy and Grievance Process, the Jefferson College Title IX Coordinator (or Deputy Title IX Coordinator) will respond promptly to the Complainant to present options for filing a formal complaint, to discuss the availability of and implementation of supportive measures designed to preserve educational and/or program access (including safety options and options for reporting to law enforcement), as well as to discuss the investigation and grievance process.
+Upon receipt of information alleging a violation of the Jefferson College Title IX Sexual Harassment Procedure and Grievance Process for students and employees, the Jefferson College Title IX Coordinator (or Deputy Title IX Coordinator) will respond promptly to the Complainant to present options for filing a formal complaint, to discuss the availability of and implementation of supportive measures designed to preserve educational and/or program access (including safety options and options for reporting to law enforcement), as well as to discuss the investigation and grievance process.
 The Title IX Coordinator will take the victim/Complainant’s wishes into account when presenting information and evaluating whether or not to file a formal complaint against the responding party (Respondent).

-Please note, all employees of the College, unless specifically designated as a Confidential Reporting Source for Title IX, are required to report matters that fall under the Jefferson College Title IX Sexual Harassment Policy and Grievance Process to the Title IX Coordinator or to a Deputy Title IX Coordinator.
+Please note, all employees of the College, unless specifically designated as a Confidential Reporting Source for Title IX, are required to report matters that fall under the Jefferson College Title IX Sexual Harassment Procedure and Grievance Process for students and employees to the Title IX Coordinator or to a Deputy Title IX Coordinator.
 Jefferson College’s Confidential Reporting Source is the licensed mental health therapist contracted to provide counseling services for the student body (office located on the second floor of the Student Center, or by calling 636.481.3215 to make an appointment) or medical provider(s) at the Mercy Health on campus clinic located in Viking Woods.
+Additionally, although not confidential to the extent of a counselor, the On-Campus Victim Advocate is another resource a victim may speak to about what options and resources are available to them.
+The On-Campus Victim Advocate is exempt from reporting to the Title IX Coordinator; however, they may report non-identifying information to the Clery Officer for crime statistic purposes (office located on the second floor of the Student Center or by calling 636.481.3267 to make an appointment).

 Jefferson College will keep confidential the identity of any individual who has made a report or complaint of sex discrimination, including any individuals who has made a report or filed a formal complaint of Sexual Harassment, any Complainant, any individual who has been reported to be the perpetrator of sex discrimination, any Respondent, and any witness, except as may be permitted by: